szaghi/FoBiS/README.md

 ## fobos: the FoBiS.py makefile

-For dealing with (repetitive) buildings of complex projects FoBiS.py execution can be driven by means of a configuration file placed into the current working directory and named _fobos_.
+For dealing with (repetitive) buildings of complex projects, FoBiS.py execution can be driven by means of a configuration file placed into the current working directory and named _fobos_: Fortran Building Options file.
 The options defined into _fobos_ file completely override the CLI arguments: this file is designed to act as a makefile, but with a very simple syntax (similar to INI files).
-Presently, _fobos_ file looks as
+Presently, _fobos_ file has, at most, the following options

+      [general]
+      src=./src/
+      colors=True
+      log=False
+      quiet=False
+      target=foo.f90
       [builder]
       compiler=custom
       fc=ifort